-SAFETY BREAK-AWAY SWITCH WILL NOT OPERATE unless connected to a power source equivalent to or greater than an automotive type 12 volt, 12 amp hour wetcell battery.
-LD-101
+SAFETY BREAK-AWAY SWITCH WILL NOT OPERATE unless connected to a power source equivalent to or greater than an automotive type 12 volt, 12 amp hour wetcell batters.

 The rating of the hitch package purchased should be equal to or greater than the RV's GVWR and pin box rating.